New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Fortunately, you won't have to pay taxes if you withdraw up to the amount of the total premiums you paid into the policy.
 However, if you withdraw any gains or dividends on the policy, these amounts may be taxed as ordinary income.4

-Should I use the cash value of my life insurance policy?
+Should I cash out my life insurance policy?

 If you need to borrow funds for short-term needs, like a home improvement project or wedding, it may make sense to cash out your life insurance policy.
 This is particularly true if you're confident you can pay back the loan and don't mind a smaller death benefit for your beneficiaries.